 Experience Nathan began his career in financial markets over 20 years ago.
 He holds a Bachelor of Commerce from The University of Melbourne and a Graduate Diploma in Applied Finance and Investment.
 He has previously been employed by a large Investment Bank and Hedge Fund focused on trading and investment strategies.
 In these organisations one of his roles was to evaluate seed capital, pre-IPO and listed investment opportunities in the technology sector.

 500,000 Shares Interest in Shares and Options

-Special Responsibilities Member of the Audit and Risk Committee prior to the current year
+Special Responsibilities Chairman of the Audit and Risk Committee prior to the current year prior to the current year